Tour White Oak Pastures

 As this is a true working farm, we suggest you dress appropriately in boots and weather-protective apparel.

-Lodging: White Oak Pasture is proud to offer overnight lodging to our guests.
+Lodging: White Oak Pastures is proud to offer overnight lodging to our guests.
 There are four one-bedroom cabins, nestled in longleaf pines.
-We also have A two-bedroom Pond House, which sits on a peninsula of a 15-acre pond.
-Please call us for availability and reservations: 229-641-2081.
+Need more space?
+We have a two-bedroom Pond House, which sits on a peninsula of a 15-acre pond and two houses located in town walking distance from our General Store.
+If you are traveling with your RV, stay at our NEW RV park complete with full hookups.
+Book online or call us for availability and reservations: 229-641-2081.

 We hope you will make plans to visit us at White Oak Pastures to better understand the food systems you support.